Glossary of Islam: K

-from the word kafara, "to hide."
+From the word kafara, "to hide."
 Those who deliberately hide the truth; non-Muslims in Islamic or non-Islamic countries or states, unbelievers, truth-concealers; one who is ungrateful to God as per Islam.
-Common derogatory term used by different Islamic factions such as sunni and shias to denounce each other as non-Muslims.
+A common derogatory term used by different Islamic factions such as Sunni and Shi'a to denounce each other as non-Muslims.
 Plural: Kāfirūn.
 Commonly used as an offensive term for black people by white South Africans.